bjanderson70/sf-cross-cutting-concerns/README.md

 ### And coding style tests

-All code, files and objects related to Apex Cross-Cutting Concerns are prefixed with 'accc_'
+All code, files and objects related to Apex Cross-Cutting Concerns are prefixed with 'accc'

 ## Deployment